tiby312/dinotree_report/rebalance_and_query_report.md

 The jumps that you see in the theortical dinotree line are the points at which the trees height grows by one.
 It is a complete binary tree so a slight increase in the height by 1 causes a doubling of nodes so it is a drastic change.
 As the number of bots increases its inevitable that sometimes the tree will be too tall or too short.

-Its also worth noting that the different between sweep and prune and kdtree and naive is much bigger than the different between sweep and prune and kdtree and dinotree.
+Its also worth noting that the difference between sweep and prune and kdtree and naive is much bigger than the different between sweep and prune and kdtree and dinotree.
 So using these simplier algorithms gets you big gains as it is.
 The gains you get from using dinotree are not as pronounced, but are noticeable with more elements.

 ![chart](./graphs/colfind_theory.png)
 ![chart](./graphs/colfind_bench.png)